iiitl/student-hub/docs/AUTHENTICATION.md

 ### User Model Role Implementation

-The User model includes a `roles` field which is an array of strings with possible values of `'user'` and `'admin'`.
+The User model includes a `roles` field, which is an array of strings with possible values of `'user'` and `'admin'`.
 All users are assigned the `'user'` role by default upon registration.

 ```typescript